 How to Maintain Your Long Distance Relationship & Friendships

-One of the best and perhaps worst parts of travelling is falling in love.
 We’ve all done it, more than once, and we’ve all then had to leave our new found ‘soul-mate’ at the departures gate.
-And we’re not just talking about the boyfriend/girlfriend relationship, we’re talking friendships too – the sort that you know you will never make again.
-But we all know that “it is not goodbye, but see you soon”.
-So you’re gonna need some little tips to help the process, and here’s the best we’ve got:
+And we’re not just talking about romantic relationships, we’re talking friendships too – the sort that you know you might never have the chance to make again.
+But we all know from personal experience that “it is not goodbye, but see you soon”.
+Now that we’re all being kept apart from our loved ones by a pandemic, we know you’re gonna need some little tips to help the process, and to keep your long distance relationships alive, until we get to meet again in person!

 1. That little thing called the internet

 Okay, this one is obvious.
-Skype, Facebook, Whatsapp, Viber; you’ve got them all right? (right?!) — so use them!
-It’s funny how many people are rubbish at keeping in touch with all this access to communication.
-We find if you get in a routine of chatting to your better half it all becomes easier.
+Skype, Facebook, Whatsapp, Instagram, Zoom; you’ve got them all right? (right?!) — so use them!
+It’s funny how many people find it hard to keep in touch with all this access to communication.
+We find if you get in a routine of chatting to your better half or close friends from a distance it all becomes easier.
 For example, arrange a Skype chat every Wednesday at a certain time – and commit to it!
+(This also gives us a bit of a routine among our disrupted daily life, which is a fantastic bonus).
 How about first thing in the morning put 10 minutes a side to Whatsapp the important people in your life to say hey.
 Sometimes all anybody needs is a little message.

 2. It’s ok to be sad

 Ok, so here’s the truth; sometimes LDR SUCK!
-Like, really suck and the only person that can make it better is the person you are missing.
-It’s ok to be sad – but don’t let that put you off – that doesn’t mean it’s time to break up.
-The likelihood is you would be upset at points if that person was right by your side every day.
-All relationships are full of up’s and down’s and yours are that you have to spend a lot of time apart – but come on, it’s better than because he/she wants you to stay in every weekend without exploring the world!
+Like, really suck and the only way to make it better is to actually meet the person you are missing and give them a giant hug.
+It’s ok to be sad – but don’t let that put you off – that doesn’t mean it’s time to break off the relationship.
+The likelihood is you would still be upset at points even if that person was right by your side every day.
+All relationships are full of ups and downs.
+Precisely because a lot of people around the world are also on the same boat, let’s all try to be kind and support each other as we ride through the ‘downs’ together!
+Instead of focusing on the half empty, use your time apart to do something great, so when you get to meet again you’ll have something positive to bring to the table!

 3. Be slow to judge

-An inevitable thing that happens as humans when we are away from those we love is jealousy.
+An inevitable thing that happens as humans when we are away from those we love is uncertainty (which can often escalate to full-blown jealousy!).
 This is an emotion that can destroy relationships, but also one that can be easily avoided.
-When we’re apart from one another or have limited exposure to a person or event, we start to make all sorts of assumptions or judgments that are usually exaggerated or untrue.
+When we’re physically apart from one another or have limited exposure to a person or event, we start to make all sorts of assumptions or judgments that are usually exaggerated or untrue.
 Remember to be slow to judge, communicate effectively and try not to overthink things.
-This is when social media is not a great tool – do not overreact to photos or status’ and take time to remember not to jump to conclusions!
+This is when social media is not a great tool – do not overreact to photos or status’ (or lack thereof) and take time to remember not to jump to conclusions!

 4. Create a photo album